vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vmc-aws.md

 **Note:** The scope of this document is limited to Tanzu Kubernetes Grid (multi-cloud), which is a customer-managed solution.

-This reference design is based on the architecture and components described in [VMware Tanzu for Kubernetes Operations Reference Architecture](index.md).
+The following reference design is based on the architecture and components described in [VMware Tanzu for Kubernetes Operations Reference Architecture](index.md).

 ![Tanzu Edition reference architecture diagram](img/index/tkgm-diagram.png)